 Born in New York, Mayu (pictured here doing a Madonna pose) lived in the States until she was 8, and then moved to Holland for 6 years before coming back to Tokyo.
 Mayu is what the Japanese consider a kikokushijo, aka a ‘returnee’.
 Now, I had never heard of the term ‘returnee’ before.
 In Japan, a returnee is a term used for someone who has lived abroad before coming back to Japan.
-In my opinion, a more apt label for Mayu is ‘shopaholic’ as you will most likely catch her in a shop over the weekends.
+In my opinion, a more apt label for Mayu is ‘shopaholic’ as you will most likely catch her in a shop over the weekend.
 I sat down with this bubbly creature to explore the concept of what a kikokushijo was, as I wanted to have a better understanding of the Japanese culture, albeit through the eyes of someone the local Japanese may not perceive as being completely Japanese.

 “When you live in America, there are many states, but no matter how much you drive, it’s still America.
 At that age, I didn’t even consider nationalities.
 Then when I lived in Netherlands, it was like there was a rainbow of people around me!
 There were people from different countries with different languages and different religions.
 Every day was about learning about a different culture.
 But, we all went to the same school, so we had the same set of values despite coming from very different backgrounds.